MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 ## Summary

 The basic summary at the moment then is "Use Docker!" then "Use Kubernetes!" but I suspect the Kubernetes part will be modified in the future to using more managed services as they evolve, largely to match other cloud paltforms where you can already do so.

-In all cases though, having that Docker container gives you the flexibility to swap once the new services comes along.
+In all cases, having that Docker container gives you the flexibility to swap once the new services comes along.
 Cloud Functions and App Engine in particular are the next step in managed services, and perhaps in the future you won't even need to create the Docker image - just upload your code, it builds the Dockerfile for you then deploys.